 James "Loren" Thurston was born on Feb.
-2, 1899 in Mt.
-Pleasant, Westmoreland County, PA, the son of Charles W. and Emma (Minerd) Thurston.
+2, 1899 in Mount Pleasant, Westmoreland County, PA, the son of Charles W. and Emma (Minerd) Thurston.

 During World War I, Loren served with the US Army in France.
-He was a member of the 110th Supply Company.
+He was a supply company wagoner with the 110th Infantry, 28th Division.
 Sadly, he was still in Europe when his mother died at home in 1919, and was unable to get home for the funeral.
-A short profile of his military career -- seen here -- later was published in the book, Westmoreland Towns in the World War.
+A short profile of his military career later was published in the book, Westmoreland Towns in the World War.

 The census of 1920 shows Loren and Ellen and eldest daughter Pearl living in the Strohms District of East Huntington Township, Westmoreland County.
 Loren's widowed father made his home with them that year.
 Loren's occupation was listed as fireman in a coal mine.